245charan/245charan/README.md

 <!--# Welcome to My GitHub Profile! 👋

 Hi!
-I'm a Software Engineer with over 4 years of experience in building scalable, high-performance applications and working with cloud technologies.
+I'm a Software Engineer experienced in building scalable, high-performance applications and working with cloud technologies.
 I specialize in full-stack development, data optimization, and system enhancements.
 Currently, I am contributing to **Sakai LMS Development** and mentoring students as a **Computer Science Tutor** at **Marist College**.

 ## Current Focus 🚀